 It is also notable for being one of the (seven) songs sampled to provide the base of Tone Lōc’s Funky Cold Medina.

-Lust For Life
+/Lust For Life

-A man of thirty, at the time, going mad at the bar for the sixteen year old in leather boots.
-But then, this was Iggy Pop, who had practically invented punk with The Stooges, spent much of the seventies in the company of David Bowie and Lou Reed, and consumed most of the drugs and booze on offer, so pretty much nothing about him around that time would surprise me (as Lust For Life itself suggested along other lines too).
+A man of thirty, at the time, going mad at the bar for the sixteen-year-old in leather boots.
+But then, this was Iggy Pop, who had practically invented punk with The Stooges, spent much of the seventies in the company of David Bowie and Lou Reed and consumed most of the drugs and booze on offer, so pretty much nothing about him around that time would surprise me (as Lust For Life itself suggested along other lines too).
 See also, Big Star’s Thirteen, which is really dodgy.

-Get The Knack
+/Get The Knack

-The Sharona of the title was the seventeen-year old girlfriend of the then twenty-five year old vocalist Doug Fieger, and while it was an undeniably catchy song (and a massive, massive hit in the US in 1979), the lyrics were more than a little creepy (I always get it up / For the touch of a younger kind), a feeling not helped by quite a few of their other songs also being about sex and teenage girls (see also Good Girls Don’t in particular).
+The Sharona of the title was the seventeen-year-old girlfriend of the then twenty-five-year-old vocalist Doug Fieger, and while it was an undeniably catchy song (and a massive, massive hit in the US in 1979), the lyrics were more than a little creepy (I always get it up / For the touch of a younger kind), a feeling not helped by quite a few of their other songs also being about sex and teenage girls (see also Good Girls Don’t in particular).
 Songs about horny teenagers are, let’s face it, nothing new, but there is something rather unpleasant under the skin here.

-Blackout in the Red Room
+/Blackout in the Red Room

 One of the LA rock bands to emerge in the late 80s, the downright unpleasant sleaze of a lot of their material is perhaps not entirely surprising as a result.
-But it still doesn’t excuse it, and particularly this.
+But it still doesn’t excuse it, particularly this.
 Two minutes of so-so glam-infused metal, that I couldn’t pick out of a line-up, but the key hook is jaw-dropping, even for the genre they came from: “Met a little girl / just thirteen / she’s a knock-down blue-eyed slut psycho-virgin tease“.

-Kisses On The Wind
+/Kisses On The Wind

-Raw Like Sushi
+/Raw Like Sushi

 After some of that trash, some social realism from Neneh Cherry, on one of the lesser-known singles from her breakthrough album (which had the monster hit of Buffalo Stance on it): which appears to detail the teenage life of a girl who is lusted after by boys (and men) rather older than her, and it is hinted at that things progress rather further than that.
 The feeling here, though, is one of resignation by Neneh Cherry, as she observes someone growing up way too fast.

-The Midnight NAMBLA
+/The Midnight NAMBLA

 The first time, I think, I’ve ever featured Turbonegro, and not, I suspect, a serious song, but then I’m not convinced too much with Turbonegro is.
-A Norwegian rock band with one of the best-organised and well-known fan club going, I was certainly more aware of that than what the band actually sound like!
+A Norwegian rock band with one of the best-organised and well-known fan clubs going, I was certainly more aware of that than what the band actually sounded like!
 Anyway, the profane lyrics here take the piss out of a pathetic man who likes younger boys, backed with a fuzzy punk rock rush that concludes with a kick-ass guitar solo.

-It is perhaps notable than many of the songs this week are quite old – perhaps reflecting the distinct change in attitudes in recent decades (and the slew of abuse cases and/or controversies involving underage participants).
-So it could be said that Travis were rather ahead of the curve with their anthemic early single – before they descended into radio-friendly wallpaper music – that suggests ill-advised adventures with girls that aren’t as old as they seem on tour.
+It is perhaps notable that many of the songs this week are quite old – perhaps reflecting the distinct change in attitudes in recent decades (and the slew of abuse cases and/or controversies involving underage participants).
+So it could be said that Travis was rather ahead of the curve with their anthemic early single – before they descended into radio-friendly wallpaper music – that suggests ill-advised adventures with girls that aren’t as old as they seem on tour.
 As the hook goes, “So make sure that she’s old enough / Before you blow your mind…“.
 Quite.